 A log is a first-class Oracle Cloud Infrastructure resource that stores and captures log events collected in a given context.
-For example, if you enable Flow Logs on a subnet, it will have its own dedicated log.
+For example, if you enable Flow Logs on a subnet, it has its own dedicated log.
 Each log has an OCID and is stored in a log group.
 A log group is a collection of logs stored in a compartment.
 Logs and log groups are searchable, actionable, and transportable.

 To get started, enable a log for a resource.
 Services provide log categories for the different types of logs available for resources.
 For example, the Object Storage service supports the following log categories for storage buckets: read and write access events.
 Read access events capture download events, while write access events capture write events.
 Each service can have different log categories for resources.
 The log categories for one service have no relationship to the log categories of another service.
 As a result, the Functions service uses different log categories than the Object Storage service.

 When you enable a log, you must add it to a log group that you create.
 Log groups are logical containers for logs.
 Use log groups to organize and streamline management of logs by applying IAM policy or grouping logs for analysis.
-For more information, see Managing Logs and Log Groups.
+For more information, see Logs and Log Groups.

 After you enable a log, log entries begin to appear on the detail page for the log (see Enabling Logging for a Resource for more information).
-If you need additional archiving support, you can leverage Service Connector Hub (archiving to object storage, write to stream, and so on).
-For more information on service logs, see Service Log Reference, and Service Connector Hub Overview for Service Connector Hub.

 The following concepts are essential to working with Logging.